locka99/cpp-to-rust-book/README.md

 In addition Rust plays well C. You may invoke C from Rust or invoke Rust from C using foreign function interfaces.
 You can choose to rewrite a critical section of your codebase leave the remainder alone.

 For example, the Firefox browser uses Rust to analyse video stream data - headers and such like where corrupt or malicious code could destabilize the browser or even be exploitable.

+## Why Rust?

+Let's start by saying if what you have works and is reliable, then the answer to the question is "there's no reason" you should consider porting.

+However if you have code that *doesn't* work or *isn't* reliable, or *hasn't* been written yet or is due a major rewrite then perhaps you have answered your own question.

+You could write the code or fixes in C/C++ in which case you have to deal with all the unsafe issues that the language does not protect you from.
+Or you might consider that choosing a safe-by-design language is a good way to protect you from suffering bugs in the field when the code is supposed to be ready for production.